timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

   * (2) provide telehealth services or related activities.

-#### (n) Coordination with other agencies
+#### (m) Coordination with other agencies
 * The Secretary shall coordinate activities carried out under grant programs described in subsection (b), to the extent practicable, with Federal and State agencies and nonprofit organizations that are operating similar programs, to maximize the effect of public dollars in funding meritorious proposals.

-#### (o) Outreach activities
+#### (n) Outreach activities
 * The Secretary shall establish and implement procedures to carry out outreach activities to advise potential end users of telehealth services in rural areas, frontier communities, medically underserved areas, and medically underserved populations in each State about the grant programs described in subsection (b).

-#### (p) Telehealth
+#### (o) Telehealth
 * It is the sense of Congress that, for purposes of this section, States should develop reciprocity agreements so that a provider of services under this section who is a licensed or otherwise authorized health care provider under the law of 1 or more States, and who, through telehealth technology, consults with a licensed or otherwise authorized health care provider in another State, is exempt, with respect to such consultation, from any State law of the other State that prohibits such consultation on the basis that the first health care provider is not a licensed or authorized health care provider under the law of that State.

-#### (q) Report
+#### (p) Report
-* Not later than September 30, 2005, the Secretary shall prepare and submit to the appropriate committees of Congress a report on the progress and accomplishments of the grant programs described in subsection (b).
+* Not later than 4 years after March 27, 2020, and every 5 years thereafter, the Secretary shall prepare and submit to the Committee on Health, Education, Labor, and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives a report on the activities and outcomes of the grant programs under subsection (b).

-#### (r) Regulations
-* The Secretary shall issue regulations specifying, for purposes of this section, a definition of the term "frontier area".
-The definition shall be based on factors that include population density, travel distance in miles to the nearest medical facility, travel time in minutes to the nearest medical facility, and such other factors as the Secretary determines to be appropriate.
-The Secretary shall develop the definition in consultation with the Director of the Bureau of the Census and the Administrator of the Economic Research Service of the Department of Agriculture.

-#### (s) Authorization of appropriations
+#### (q) Authorization of appropriations
-* There are authorized to be appropriated to carry out this section—
+* There are authorized to be appropriated to carry out this section $29,000,000 for each of fiscal years 2021 through 2025.

-  * (1) for grants under subsection (d)(1), $40,000,000 for fiscal year 2002, and such sums as may be necessary for each of fiscal years 2003 through 2006; and

-  * (2) for grants under subsection (d)(2), $20,000,000 for fiscal year 2002, and such sums as may be necessary for each of fiscal years 2003 through 2006.

 ### §254c–15.
 Rural emergency medical service training and equipment assistance program
 #### (a) Grants